ggpsgeorge/fullstack_hospital_system_fhir/README.md

 # Overview

-Fullstack project that uses Spring Boot for the backend and Vite for the frontend.
+Fullstack project that uses Spring Boot for the backend and Vite(React) for the frontend.

 Hospital Management System to manage Patients, Hospitals and Doctors data.